 We have obligations to report the average sales price for certain of our drugs to the Medicare program.
-Statutory or regulatory changes or CMS guidance could affect the average sales price calculations for our products and the resulting Medicare payment rate, and could negatively impact our results of operations.
+In addition, we are required to report the best price for our drugs, as defined under the Medicaid Drug Rebate Program, to CMS.
+Statutory or regulatory changes or changes in CMS guidance could affect the average sales price or best price calculations for our products and the resulting Medicare payment rate or rebates we owe to state Medicaid programs.
+Such changes could negatively impact our results of operations.